prisma/prisma-examples/.github/readmes/typescript/_evolving-the-app-rest-nestjs.md

 #### 2.1 Add the API endpoint to your app

-Update your `app.controller.ts` file by adding a new endpoint to your API:
+Update your `AppController` class inside `app.controller.ts` file by adding a new endpoint to your API:

 ```ts
 @Post('user/:id/profile')